ziutek/mymysql/README.md

 ## Known bugs

-1. Old passwords don't work: you obtain *UNK_RESULT_PKT_ERROR* if you try connect to MySQL server as user which have old password format in *user* table.
-Workaround: change password using result from MYSQL >= 4.1 *PASSWORD* function (you can generate the old password format back using *OLD_PASSWORD* function).

-2. There is MySQL "bug" in the *SUM* function.
+1. There is MySQL "bug" in the *SUM* function.
 If you use prepared statements *SUM* returns *DECIMAL* value, even if you sum integer column. mymysql returns decimals as *float64* so cast result from sum to integer (or use *Row.Int*) causes panic.